Oil Change Service in Tulsa, OK

 Also, the higher summer temperatures, like we experience here in Oklahoma, may directly impact how fast the oil flows and how well it can lubricate the engine’s components.
 So, a different oil may need to be used during the summer.

 The expert oil change technicians here at Tate Boys can recommend the best type of motor oil for your engine and driving habits.
-Make sure your engine is protected and schedule your oil change appointment today!
+Make sure your engine is protected and call to schedule your Tulsa-area oil change service today!

 Frequently Asked Questions